lolpez/mastery-go/README.md

 ```
 go build
 ```
-* Then execute the program, type:
+* Then execute the program:
 ```
 .\mastery-go.exe
 ```